ECSIS-lab/perceived_information_revisited/README.md

 ```

 #### model.h5
-A hdf5 file which contains the pre-trained model parameters for an attack on masked AES implementation.
+An hdf5 file which contains the pre-trained model parameters for an attack on masked AES implementation.

 #### scripts/run.sh
 A zsh script for a demonstration of an experimental attack.